AC Monza: In the media

 During the 1955–56 Serie B, Monza's first season after their merger with Simmenthal, Monza's San Gregorio stadium hosted the first free-to-air televised football match in Italy.
 The match was broadcast by RAI and commentated upon by Nicolò Carosio, and was played on 8 October 1955 between Monza and Verona.
 The match ended in a goalless draw.
-Monza earned ITL700,000 (€11,000) from the broadcast.
+Monza earned ITL700,000 (€13,000) from the broadcast.
 Only 1,500 spectators attended the game because most fans were watching it on television in local bars.

 Italian actor Renato Pozzetto, in the 1979 film The Finzi Detective Agency, played a private investigator Riccardo Finzi, a supporter of Monza who said: "Io sono del Monza, non riusciremo mai a venire in Serie A" (I support Monza, we will never be able to reach the Serie A).
 The line became a part of local culture and was used in a fan chant: "Il nostro Calcio Monza è in C1, e non andremo mai in Serie A. Ma io non mollerò, questa è la mia mentalità.
-Segui anche tu la squadra della tua città" (Our Calcio Monza is in the [Serie] C1, and we will never go to the Serie A. But I will not give up, this is my mentality.
-You too follow the team of your city).
+Segui anche tu la squadra della tua città" (Our Calcio Monza is in [Serie] C1, and we will never make it to Serie A. But I will not give up, this is my mentality.
+You should follow your hometown team too).